git/git-scm.com/README.md

 git reset --hard
 ```

-> [!NOTE]
+> **Note:**
-> If you _already_ have a full clone and wish to accelerate development by focusing only on a small subset of the pages, you may want to run the `git sparse-checkout set [...]` command mentioned above.
+> If you already have a full clone and wish to focus on a subset of the repository, you may use the `git sparse-checkout set [...]` command as shown above.

 Here is a detailed list of the relevant directories: